-The Board of Royal Dutch Shell plc (“RDS”) today announced an interim dividend in respect of the fourth quarter of 2011 of US$0.42 per A ordinary share (“A Share”) and B ordinary share (“B Share”), equal to the US dollar dividend for the same quarter last year.
+The Board of Royal Dutch Shell plc (“RDS”) today announced an interim dividend in respect of the fourth quarter 2012 of US$0.43 per A ordinary share (“A Share”) and B ordinary share (“B Share”), an increase of US$ 0.01 on the equivalent US dollar dividend for the same quarter last year.

-The Board expects that the first quarter 2012 interim dividend will be US$0.43, an increase of 2% over the US dollar dividend for the same quarter in the previous year.
-The first quarter 2012 interim dividend is scheduled to be announced on April 26, 2012.
+The Board expects that the first quarter 2013 interim dividend will be US$0.45, an increase of 4.7% over the US dollar dividend for the same quarter in the previous year.
+The first quarter 2013 interim dividend is scheduled to be announced on May 2, 2013.